Should you undertake morning Fasted Exercise?

 Some Science behind Fasted Exercise.

 If you had asked me five years ago, whether going out on the bike in the morning without breakfast in a fasted state beneficial, I would have said “NO way.
-Don’t do it!"
+DO NOT do it!"

 I would have gone on to tell you the disadvantages far out way any benefits - muscle wastage, blood sugar lows and eating the entire contents of the fridge on returning from the ride, are things that would concern me.

 In this article, I will look at the science and try to demystify it, to look at the benefits for all of us to gain some advantages.

 Additionally, let me say if you are a young, fit, slim, elite, endurance athlete around 20-years of age, then the benefits are not going to be as pronounced, but there are still benefits to be had for this group.

 On the other hand, if you are someone who is trying to lose weight, a masters athlete, or someone simply attempting to improve your aerobic endurance then read on, as this is definately for you becase you can undoubtedly get more “bang for your buck” in doing aerobic exercise and improved body composition occasionally in a fasted state.

 More, energy comes from stored sources, this is the glycogen in our muscles and liver, from circulating essential fatty acids in our blood, and from our bodies own fat reserves.
 And this last one - our own fat reserves - will for most people provide enough fuel for them to go for days and that is true even for very lean athletes.

 Three Benefits of Fasted Exercise